 Set up a Windows computer

 If you haven’t already, set up the iCloud for Windows app.
-See Set up iCloud on an iPhone, iPad, iPod touch, Mac, or Windows computer.
+See Set up iCloud on all your devices.

 Open the iCloud for Windows app, select iCloud Drive, then click Apply.